menu icon

 Course Summary

-The MSc Research for International Development is a newly established interdisciplinary Taught Masters programme at SOAS, offered jointly by the departments of Economics and Development Studies.
-This cutting-edge degree is funded and supported by the UK’s ESRC (The Economic and Social Research Council) as part of the Bloomsbury Doctoral Training Centre.
+The MSc Research for International Development is a cutting-edge degree funded and supported by the UK’s ESRC (The Economic and Social Research Council).

 The degree has been developed to meet the needs of both development practitioners and researchers on international development, including those wishing to pursue an MPhil/PhD in International Development.
 The programme will suit students with a variety of backgrounds in social sciences, including politics, sociology, economics, and so on.
 It would also meet the needs of people working, or hoping to work in international agencies, humanitarian organisations, and NGOs.
 Students with a strong interest in research and research methods will thrive on the MSc distinctive focus on training in research methods.